wheelercj/chriswheeler.dev/content/posts/running-terminal-commands-with-python.md

 If you do use `shell=True`, put the entire command in one string instead of a list of strings.

 Any command that might get stuck should probably use a timeout.
-The `timeout` parameter is in seconds and can take an int or a float.
+The `timeout` argument is in seconds and can take an int or a float.

 ```py
 try: